 - Some use beef instead of lamb to cook Dizi, but lamb is much more preferred and common.

-- You can substitute white beans with kidney or rose coco beans.
+- You can substitute white beans with kidney or rose cocoa beans.
 Or, you can omit the beans and use chickpeas only.
 In that case, the amount of chickpeas has to be doubled.

 2. While boiling, skim the foam floating on the top.
 Continue until no more foam is produced.
 Then, cover the pot and let it simmer over medium heat for about 2 hours until the meat and beans are tender.